learn-co-curriculum/uci-mod-3-refactoring-with-the-master-lab/README.md

 - Passing the test
 - Changing the internals of the code _without breaking the test_
   - No _new_ features are added
-  - Code might run faster, but more importantly it's easier to reason about
+  - Code might run faster, but more importantly, it's easier to reason about

-Learning to build tests that can be run quickly to verify function of your code is a career-long study for developers.
+Learning to build tests that can be run quickly to verify the function of your code is a career-long study for developers.
 For the purposes of this lesson, you'll inherit reasonably good tests for testing the application.
 You'll **also** be given a _working_ solution (nice for a change!).
-Through a series of code reviews you'll edit the code internals to be cleaner, simpler, and easier to read.
+Through a series of code reviews, you'll edit the code internals to be cleaner, simpler, and easier to read.
 In fact, you'll learn how to cut away _nearly half the code_ and still have it work!

 ### Modify Expressions and Statements While Maintaining Functionality